-There is a distinction between the terms “mental health” and “mental health problems” and “mental health disorders”, though they are sometimes confused.
+There is a distinction between the terms “mental health”, “mental health problems” and “mental health disorders”, though these are sometimes mixed up and used in many different ways.
 Each term is described in more detail below.

-- Mental health disorders is used to describe clinically significant disturbances in an individual’s cognition, emotional regulation, or behaviour.
-Several criteria must be met for a person to be diagnosed with a mental health disorder such as for example depression, eating disorder or schizophrenia.
+- Mental health disorders refers to clinically significant disturbances in an individual’s cognition, emotional regulation, or behaviour.
+Several criteria must be met for a person to be diagnosed with a mental health disorder such as for example depression, eating disorders or schizophrenia.

 We can change some of the things that affect our mental health, such as our habits and behaviours.
 However, our genetic setup and conditions around us growing up are more difficult to change.